The Monstera standleyana (also known as the Five Holes Plant) is a gorgeous climber plant. It has colorful variegated leaves and even holes.

 You can use perlite or sand in your soil too.

-Like the majority of indoor plants, the Monstera standleyana needs indirect sunlight.
+Like the majority of indoor plants, the Monstera standleyana needs bright indirect sunlight.

 For the balance between sunlight and shade, try hanging it near a north or east-facing window.
 A south-facing window will provide too much direct sunlight.